 NOTE 1: For SDT procedure, the MAC entity also considers the suspended RBs configured with SDT for data volume calculation.
 It is up to the UE's implementation how the UE calculates the data volume for the suspended RBs.
 Size of the CCCH message is not considered for data volume calculation

-1> if the RSRP of the downlink pathloss reference is higher than sdt-RSRP-Threshold or if sdt-RSRP-Threshold is not configured:
+1> if the RSRP of the downlink pathloss reference is higher than RSRP_THRESHOLD or if RSRP_THRESHOLD is not set: